How Super Typhoon Hagibis became a beast, looming over Japan

 Japan's central Pacific coast may see torrential rains beginning Friday and the high waves and tides may cause flooding.

 Japan is regularly hit by Pacific storms.
 Typhoon Faxai caused massive power outages in Chiba prefecture near Tokyo in September.
-Typhoon Jebi flooded a terminal and a runway at Kansai International Airport last year.
+Typhoon Jebi last year killed 11 people, injured hundreds and caused an estimated US$12.6 billion (S20b) in damage.
+It also flooded a terminal and a runway at Kansai International Airport..

 The official JTWC forecast calls for the storm to come very close to, if not making landfall, on the heavily populated island of Honshu, including Tokyo, by Sunday.